| Richard

 of provisions from his parents and the neighbours

+to carry to his companions.
 One curious theft in particular, he commited,

 when about ten years old: he watched a nieghbour putting